uralys/taverne/readme.md

 };
 ```

----

 ## 🛠 setup

 Here is the path to follow to setup Hookstores on your app:

-- 1: write descriptions: your redux-like reducers
+- 1: write descriptions: your middlewares and reducers with Immer.
 - 2: create stores on startup
 - 3: bind store data to your container state
 - 4: dispatch actions to trigger stores changes

----

 In the following, let's illustrate how to use `Hookstores` with: